Why usFeaturesTemplatesBlogGlossary

 Conclusion

-Backtesting is the foundation of algorithmic trading.
-Done properly, it gives you the confidence to deploy capital systematically.
+Done properly, backtesting gives you the confidence to deploy capital systematically.
 Done poorly, it gives you false confidence in strategies that will fail.
-Take the time to learn proper backtesting methodology — it will save you money and heartache.
+The investment in proper methodology pays back the first time it stops you from going live with a curve-fit strategy that would have lost money in production.